 The VCC pin on the SRAM chip is powered by either the VCC from the SNES (5 V) or the voltage from the battery (VBAT, 3.3 V).
 This is done with two small diodes connected to each voltage source.
 When VCC is on, the voltage on the SRAM supply is ~5 V, which causes the battery to not discharge any power through its diode.
 When VCC is off, the voltage on the SRAM supply is ~3.3 V, supplied by the battery.

-The SRAM operates in three basic modes: enabled, disabled, and standby.
-The SRAM switches between the first two modes while power is on based on if the game is saving or not, and the standby mode is for when the game isn’t powered on and the battery backup is supplying the SRAM as described earlier.
+When the game is removed, or powered off, the SRAM needs to exist in a low-power standby mode while the battery backup is supplying the SRAM as described earlier.
 The SRAM on SNES games is volatile.
 This means that whenever power is removed from the chip, all the memory is erased.
 That’s why you have the battery inside games that save, and why you need to go replace all of your old NES, SNES, Genesis, and Gameboy game batteries RIGHT NOW OR ELSE YOU’LL LOSE YOUR SAVE DATA GO DO IT NOW!!
 But be sure to keep your SRAM powered while you replace them!

 Anyway… as I mentioned earlier, the /CE pin is connected to the SRAM decoder.
 Where on the decoder it’s connected and when it’s activated is determined by the resulting memory map the game follows based on the “bank type” of the game – LoROM or HiROM.
 Basically, whenever the SRAM needs to be activated for saving, the decoder pulls the /CE pin to GND, and whenever it isn’t being used, it keeps it at VCC.
 The memory mapping will be covered later, as it requires a lot of explanation.
 For now, let’s look at the standby mode and battery circuit and see what’s going on there .